davidkellis/benchmarks/README.md

 ## Sample Run

 The following sample run was performed on a MacBook Pro (Retina, 13-inch, Early 2015), 2.7 GHz Intel Core i5, 16 GB 1867 MHz DDR3.

+The corresponding html report can be viewed at https://davidkellis.github.io/benchmarks/.

 ```
 $ ./run.rb